bert-github/statuspagebot/README.md

     statuspagebot, status?

 To run the bot, you will need perl and some perl modules.
-The one that is probably not installed yet is XML::Feed.
-On Debian and similar systems, you can (as root) use a command such as:
+The one that you probably do not have installed by default is XML::Feed.
+On Debian and similar systems, you can (as root) install it with a command such
+as:

     apt install libxml-feed-perl